 Demonstrate Product Attributes, Features & Functionality

-The New Youk Times have brought the frontline to your headset or mobile phone.
+The New Youk Times has brought the frontline to your headset or mobile phone.
 The hallowing experience allows you to witness firsthand the battles Iraqi forces endured to retake the important strategic city of Falluja from ISIS.
-This is a brave and progressive step for a news organisation to use new interactive and undoctored storytelling through no more than a 360 degree camera.
+This is a brave and progressive step for a news organisation to use new interactive and undoctored storytelling through no more than a 360-degree camera.

 Pop Up Events

 The crossover with pop-up events and celebrity can add to the excitement around a product launch or announcement.
 Actress Chloê Grace Moretz helped launch Alienware's E3 event with great success.
-VR takes its place front and center as the exitement of the pop-up event takes over and draws guests and passers by in to experience state of the art technology in the hands of a well known voice and ambassador.
+VR takes its place front and centre as the excitement of the pop-up event takes over and draws guests and passers by into experience state of the art technology in the hands of a well-known voice and ambassador.

 The challenge?
 To create an experience for the launch of the new Merrell Capra, the most technically advanced hiking shoe yet.
 The result?
 Incredible reactions from the crowds, who found themselves shouting and screaming as the action unfurled around them.
 Users were transported directly to the Italian Dolomites, gaining a brilliant sense of the outdoors and the perils of their adventure in a new and entirely unexpected way.